agnescameron/blog/_posts/2024-12-12-satellite.md

 <span class="marginnote">
 	<img src="{{ '/img/bellingcat/kuantan.gif' | prepend: site.baseurl }}"/><br>
 	timelapse of spreading and disappearing bauxite mines in Kuantan, Malaysia.
 Note – the green artefacts in the image are due to cloud cover; the striping is due to the edges of Landsat tiles.
+(Google Earth Engine/Landsat 7)
 </span>

 With this model, it’s possible to see changes in other mining areas.
 Consider the following timelapse image, showing changes to the Bukit Goh bauxite mine in the Malaysian district of Kuantan between 2012-2023.
 Bukit Goh lies at the epicentre of the [2015-16 Kuantan Bauxite mining disaster](https://www.bbc.co.uk/news/world-asia-35340528), which saw deregulated mining operations tear through farmland, and spread polluting bauxite dust over roads, severely polluting waterways.
 Changes in legislation to neighbouring Indonesia’s bauxite exports in 2014 caused demand in the region to skyrocket, with Malaysian bauxite production increasing 100-fold from 200,000 to 20 million tonnes between 2013-15.
 Again, the areas mined or affected by dust pollution are highlighted in a bright yellow, with healthy vegetation appearing as a darker blue.